-A member of Foster Swift’s Business and Corporate Practice Group, Woody VandenBosch is known for his practical and solution-oriented approach to business, tax and estate planning and administration legal issues.
+A member of Foster Swift’s Business and Tax Practice Group, Woody VandenBosch is known for his practical and solution-oriented approach to business, tax and estate planning and administration legal issues.

 Non-family-owned businesses and non-profits also benefit from Woody's business and tax-exempt organization knowledge.
 He helps these organizations address governance, organizational planning, succession and exit planning, transactions, finance, sales, mergers and acquisitions as well as any related tax matters.